Skip to content

 For a generation of parents who haven’t written a check since 2019, that experience creates real friction.
 And friction, in the world of savings, is expensive.
 Every extra step between a family’s intention to save and the ability to actually save is an opportunity for them to disengage, or never engage at all.

-This isn’t a criticism of the mission behind state college savings programs.
+This isn’t a criticism of the mission behind state 529 savings programs.
 That mission, helping families build a meaningful financial foundation for their children’s education, has never been more important.
 With national student debt now approaching $1.84 trillion, the stakes couldn’t be higher.
 But mission alone doesn’t drive enrollment, the experience does.

 Contributions Should Be as Easy as Splitting a Restaurant Bill